weissercn/Eta_to_Ap_Gamma_Search/README.md

 // job 12 test run, os.popen, root -b DISPLAY=localhost, 2k events ??? maybe code was taken from job 13 (sadly this happened)
 // job 13 test run, subprocess popen, root -b, 2k events, also redirecting stderr

-// job 14 full run, subprocess popen, root -b
+// job 14 full run, subprocess popen, root -b, good.
+THIS WAS USED FOR THE DISPLACED CASE

+// job 20 prompt run, but forgot to set run_ganga = True
+// job 21 prompt run, good.
+THIS WAS USED FOR THE PROMPT CASE